-World starts welcoming the New Year with fireworks and prayers
+World welcomes the New Year with fireworks and prayers

 Sydney and Auckland are the first major world cities to celebrate the arrival of 2024.

-Sydney and Auckland are the first major world cities to welcome the arrival of 2024.
+Sydney and Auckland were the first major world cities to welcome the arrival of 2024.

 Over a million revellers celebrated the New Year on Sunday night amid stunning fireworks displays, illuminating the skies over Australia’s Sydney Harbour and New Zealand’s tallest structure, the Sky Tower in Auckland.